imjohnbo/101-ci-cd/README.md

 1. Is there another starter template workflow that can help?

+2. GitHub Packages used scoped NPM packages – you'll need to adjust the package name in `package.json` (and `package-lock.json` via `npm install`) to your username.

-2. Can you combine CI and CD into one workflow?
+3. Can you combine CI and CD into one workflow?

 </details>